accelero-cloud/appkernel/README.md

     @classmethod
     def before_post(cls, *args, **kwargs):
         # this method is automatically called before persisting the instance
+        # one can use after_post for hook after the persistence.
         user = kwargs.get('model')
         print(f'going to create the following user: {user}')